 The Star

 After the upheavals of the Tower, the Star represents regrowth.
-Just like the star sign Aquarius (which is represented by Air carrying Water), mind and body are now in perfect alignment, making you also aligned for success.
+Just like the star sign Aquarius (represented by Air carrying Water), mind and body are now in perfect alignment, aligning you for success.

-The big message of the Star is hope and optimism for the future.
-Humanitarian and creative projects will succeed and now is a time for personal and spiritual growth.
+The core message of the Star is hope and optimism for the future.
+Humanitarian and creative projects will succeed, making this a time for profound personal and spiritual growth.

-Relationships will go well.
-The balance of Air and Water means your intellectual and physical needs will be met as long as you believe in yourself.
+Relationships will flourish.
+The balance of Air and Water means your intellectual and emotional needs will be met, provided you believe in yourself.

-The downside via the reversed card is that you may still be reeling from the Tower.
-Old injuries, a past you cannot forget, or being too defensive to see how life has changed for the better.
-When both Air and Water are both strong but going in opposite directions, self-delusion or sensitivity and strong emotions are real problems!
+The downside, seen in the Reversed card, is that you may still be reeling from the Tower.
+You cling to old injuries, unable to forget the past, or remain too defensive to see how life has changed for the better.
+When Air and Water are both strong but pulling in opposite directions, self-delusion and emotional hypersensitivity become real problems.

-The Star card is often strongly associated with the star sign Aquarius, which in turn is associated with the mythical cup-bearer Ganymede, who became the constellation of Aquarius.
-The Tarot card is however feminine, pointing to another mythical cup-bearer; Hebe.
+The Star is strongly associated with the zodiac sign Aquarius.
+This sign is traditionally linked to the mythical cup-bearer Ganymede, who became the constellation of Aquarius.
+The Tarot card, however, is definitively feminine, pointing to another mythical cup-bearer: Hebe.

 Hebe

 Hebe is the personification of youth.
 Although some myths cite a fountain of youth, in Greek myth, Hebe herself is that fountain.
 We can see this in the card; the water from Hebe nourishes a dead tree stump back into life.
-This water was capable of bringing youth back to mortals and possibly the best boon and good fortune available in the universe as it is a key to immortality, representing infinite growth through forever-youthful energy.
+Her water was capable of bringing youth back to mortals.
+This is perhaps the greatest boon and good fortune available in the universe: it is a key to immortality, representing infinite growth through forever-youthful energy.

-Hebe is also associated with brides and was often seen in later Western art, presumably via paintings to celebrate young women on their engagement.
-Hebe’s husband is also notable; Heracles (Hercules).
+Hebe is also associated with brides, frequently appearing in later Western art to celebrate young women upon their engagement.
+Hebe’s husband is also notable: Heracles (Roman: Hercules).

-Finally, Hebe was occasionally worshipped along with Hera as a mother-daughter combination similar to Demeter-Persephone.
-This implies Hebe (as with Persephone) as symbolic of new life in the cycle of birth-life-death.
+Finally, Hebe was occasionally worshipped alongside Hera as a mother-daughter dyad, similar to Demeter and Persephone.
+This implies Hebe (like Persephone) is symbolic of new life in the endless cycle of birth, life, and death.

 Description and Symbology

 The card shows Hebe at the edge of a lake, with one foot in the water and the other on the ground.
-This, along with the two water containers Hebe holds are somewhat reminiscent of the Temperance and High Priestess cards.
+This stance, along with the two water pitchers she holds, is reminiscent of the Temperance and High Priestess cards.

-One stream of water flows upwards and seems to be energised by a large 8 pointed star.
-This water falls onto a seemingly dead tree stump causing it to grow into life.
+One stream of water flows upward, energized by a large eight-pointed star.
+This water falls onto a seemingly dead tree stump, coaxing it back to life.
 Note that it is not the water itself that causes life, but its interaction with the air it passes through.
-This symbolises the mix of air and water creating life.
-Constantly experiencing new ideas and emotions are the true elixir of youth.
-Without them both you age before your time!
+This symbolizes the mix of Air (Intellect) and Water (Emotion) creating life.
+Constantly experiencing new ideas and emotions is the true elixir of youth.
+Without both, you age before your time.

-That the star is giving the water its life-giving properties also tells us that the universe itself is sometimes on our side, and when that happens, we receive the most prized boons of all.
+The star giving the water its life-giving properties tells us that the universe is sometimes on our side.
+When that happens, we receive the most prized boons of all.

-The cycle of water-air-rain is implied here, signifying a constant cycle.
-It also represents the cycle between the subconscious and conscious and how emotions often do not just come from experience but also rise up from our subconscious.
+The cycle of water, air, and rain is implied here, signifying constant renewal.
+It also represents the cycle between the Unconscious and Conscious minds, demonstrating how emotions do not merely stem from experience, but rise up from the deep Unconscious.

-Another stream of water flows directly into the lake, feeding the stump at its roots, again representing the concept of multiple flows.
-To grow you need to nourish mind and body, conscious and subconscious, and having structure and creativity within your life.
+Another stream of water flows directly into the lake, feeding the stump at its roots.
+This represents the concept of multiple flows: to grow, you need to nourish mind and body, Conscious and Unconscious.
+You need both structure and creativity within your life.

 Card Icon